actigraph/CentrePointWebhookDocumentation/event_types.md

-#### Webhook payload example on 'started' status
+#### Webhook payload example with 'started' status
-The following are the parameters within the webhook request on Upload Started
+The following are the parameters within the webhook request when upload processing is started

 ```json
 POST /payload HTTP/1.1